tapi91-rgb/portfolio/README.md

   `https://api.github.com/users/Farid-Masood-Khan/repos`
 - If the API fails (rate limit / offline), a small fallback list is shown.
 - The "Download CV" button links to `/assets/cv/Farid_Masood_CV.pdf`.
 Add your real CV file at that path.
+- Highlights & Apps pins: edit `assets/data/pinned.json` to set exact repo links, titles, and descriptions.
+- Notes: add `.md` files in `assets/notes/` and list them in `assets/notes/index.json`.
+- WeChat QR: place an image at `assets/img/wechat_qr.png`.
+The \"Show WeChat QR\" button hides automatically if the image is not present.

 ## Features